 On the 4th of September, Tilly opened two batteries against the walls, from which he maintained a constant fire until the evening of the 7th, at the same time throwing combustibles of all kinds into the town.
-The besieged replied with their musketry and cannon from the ramparts, as long as the wall remained entire, but on the first appearance of a practicable breach, communicated to the Imperialists a desire to capitulate on honourable terms, under the conviction that they were too weak to withstand a general assault.
+The besieged replied with their musketry and canaon from the ramparts, as long as the wall remained entire, but on the first appearance of a practicable breach, communicated to the Imperialists a desire to capitulate on honourable terms, under the conviction that they were too weak to withstand a general assault.
 Tilly at once accepted their offer, since he was alarmed by a report that the King of Sweden and the Elector of Saxony, having united their forces, were now in full march to raise the siege; information which was soon found to be well founded.
 The defenders, who only amounted to four companies, were accordingly allowed to march out with all the honours of war.
+It did not on this occasion escape the notice of the superstitious, that the convention under which they surrendered, was signed by Tilly in the house of the chief sexton of the city, the only one which happened to be standing in the suburbs, and which was decorated inside with a painted border in arabesque, composed of skulls and other emblems of mortality.
+Tilly, who was probably influenced by the common weakness of the times, is said to have himself remarked the circumstance, on which no small stress was afterwards laid.

 The King of Sweden, on the first communication through Arnheim of the recent conduct of the Imperial commander, and the request of the Elector for his aid, assumed an air of indifference; and coldly replied, that he had long foreseen all that had occurred, and that if the Elector of Saxony had been gifted with the same foresight, Magdeburg would not at that moment have been lying in ashes.
 Contrary to the expectations of the Saxon deputy, he did not appear to show the least eagerness to extricate John George from his hazardous situation, and although he expressed a cool condolence with him for the misfortunes of his country, gave no intimation that the Swedish forces would be exposed to peril in an attempt at its deliverance.
 On Arnheim's attempting to represent more forcibly the circumstances of his master, Gustavus stated briefly the only conditions on which he would advance to his relief.
-He demanded possession of the fortress of Wittemberg as a place of retreat in the event of a disaster; the delivery of the eldest son of the elector into his hands as a hostage; the maintenance of the Swedish troops for three months, and the surrender into his hands of all his counsellors who had shown themselves attached to the Imperial interests.
+He demanded possession of the fortress of Wittemberg as a place of retreat in the event of a disaster; the delivery of the eldest son of the elector into his hands as a hostage; the maintenance of the Swedish troops for three months, and the surrender into his hands of all his councillors who had shown themselves attached to the Imperial interests.
 "On these conditions," he said, "I am ready to march, and on no others.
 If it does not suit the elector to comply with them, let him deliver himself from his enemies as he can."